 I was thrilled with the vintage green color and fun contemporary yet classic style.

-I’d mount them just below the actual sill with a simple bracket. (and I could DIY that!)
+I’d mount them just below the actual sill with a simple bracket.

-As you can see in the picture above the bracket needs a block about 1″ deep behind it to hold it firmly in place.
+The bracket needs a block about 1″ deep behind it to hold it firmly in place.

-So I don’t know much in the way of tricks & tips for using power saws… except keep your fingers out of the way.
+I don’t know much in the way of tricks & tips for using power saws… except keep your fingers out of the way.

 OK, so actually, here is a tip, besides the obvious fingers thing: